Hierarchical Path-planning from Speech Instructions with Spatial Concept-based Topometric Semantic Mapping: Proposed Method: SpCoTMHP

 \section{Proposed Method: SpCoTMHP}

-We propose a spatial concept-based topometric semantic mapping for hierarchical path planning (SpCoTMHP).
+This paper proposes a spatial concept-based topometric semantic mapping for hierarchical path planning (SpCoTMHP).
+Spatial concepts refer to categorical knowledge of places from multimodal information through unsupervised learning.
 The proposed method realizes efficient navigation from human speech instructions through inference based on a probabilistic generative model.
-The capabilities of the proposed generative model are as follows: (i) Place categorization by extracting connection relations between places using unsupervised learning; (ii) Many-to-many correspondence between words and places; and (iii) Hierarchical path planning by introducing two types of variables with different time constants.
-The SpCoTMHP is designed as an integrated model for each module, as shown in Fig.~\ref{fig:graphical-model}.
-Therefore, it is easy to develop further module coupling in the Neuro-SERKET framework~\cite{taniguchi2020neuroSERKET}.
+The proposed approach enhances human comprehensibility and explainability for communication by employing Gaussian distributions as the fundamental spatial units (i.e., representing a single place).
+The capabilities of the proposed generative model are as follows: (i) Place categorization by extracting connection relations between places using unsupervised learning, (ii) Many-to-many correspondence between words and places, and (iii) Efficient hierarchical path planning by introducing two variables ($t$ and $e$) with different time constants.

+In probabilistic generative models, three phases can be distinguished: (a) the model definition in the probability distribution of the generative process (shown in Section \ref{sec:SpCoSLAM-TM:generative_model}), (b) inference of the posterior distribution for parameter learning (shown in Section \ref{sec:SpCoSLAM-TM:learning}), and (c) probabilistic inference for task execution after learning (shown in Sections \ref{sec:SpCoNavi-HP:CaI} and \ref{sec:SpCoNavi-HP:approx}).